btuprotocol/btuprotocol-implementation-earth/README.md

 ## <a name="gr"></a>General requirements

-*THIS PROJECT is a POC and must not be use in production mode*

    -	Node.js server v8 or higher (build with v9.8.0 ) [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
    -	Metamask (ethereum client) [https://metamask.io/](https://metamask.io/)